Inventus Mining (CVE:IVS) Shares Down 21.1% – Time to Sell?

 Insider Activity at Inventus Mining

-In related news, Director Glen Alexander Milne purchased 500,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 12th.
-The shares were acquired at an average price of C$0.06 per share, for a total transaction of C$27,500.00.
-Insiders have acquired a total of 1,952,000 shares of company stock worth $99,235 in the last 90 days.
-Company insiders own 31.70% of the company’s stock.
+In other Inventus Mining news, Director Glen Alexander Milne bought 577,000 shares of the firm’s stock in a transaction on Tuesday, November 19th.
+The shares were purchased at an average price of C$0.06 per share, for a total transaction of C$31,735.00.
+Insiders bought 1,952,000 shares of company stock worth $99,235 in the last ninety days.
+31.70% of the stock is owned by company insiders.

 Inventus Mining Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for gold and base metals.
 It holds 100% interests in the Pardo Paleoplacer gold project covering an area of 3.8 square kilometers block of mineral leases and 180 square kilometers of mineral claims; and Sudbury 2.0 project totaling an area of 240 square kilometers of mineral claims located in Sudbury Mining Division, Ontario.